Nebulaz7/neb-x/README.md

-# neb-x
+# Neb-x
-A Practical wallet dashboard by Peters Joshua neb x is an innovative wallet created by nebula
+A Practical wallet dashboard by Peters Joshua,
+Neb x is an innovative wallet app designed to make and handle transactions and payments.